 The Fund employs four individuals, two of which have been employed for over 40 years and 27 years respectively.
 Katrina destroyed any offer letters issued at that time.
 Starting salary, salary increases, and payroll changes are approved by the Board and Personnel Committee.
-Those items will be added to the personnel files where necessary.
+Those items are added to the personnel files shortly after approval.